Recurrent neural networks: vanishing and exploding gradients are not the end of the story: Mitigating the curse of memory

 \paragraph{Gated RNNs.} While the original motivation behind gated RNNs such as LSTMs \cite{hochreiter_long_1997} or GRUs \cite{cho_properties_2014} largely differs from the one of SSMs, they share similar mechanisms.
-In these networks, the memory content stored in hidden neurons can be erased through a forget gate, and incoming inputs can selectively be written in memory through an input gate.
+In these networks, the memories stored in hidden neurons can be erased through a forget gate, and incoming inputs can selectively be written in memory through an input gate.
 Mathematically, this corresponds to hidden state updates of the form $h_{t+1} = f_{t+1} \odot h_t + i_{t+1} \odot x_{t+1}$, with the forget $f_{t+1}$ and input $i_{t+1}$ gates being independent non-linear functions of $x_{t+1}$ and $h_t$.
-The forget gate is akin to $\lambda$ and usually involves a sigmoid non-linearity, which has a similar effect in the backward pass as reparametrizing $\lambda$.
+The forget gate is akin to $\lambda$ and usually involves a sigmoid non-linearity, which has a similar effect as reparametrizing $\lambda$ in the backward pass.
 The input gate can act as an input normalization depending on the initialization of the network or if is coupled to the forget gate as in the GRU ($f_t = 1 - i_t$) \cite{tallec_can_2018}.
 Importantly, the gates here depend on the hidden states and thus make the Jacobian $\spder{h_{t+1}}{{h_t}}$ non diagonal.
 Yet, we argue that these architectures still have a bias towards diagonality.
 Indeed, the contributions of the hidden state through the forget and input gates are indirect, and they can be ignored when the weights connecting the hidden states to the gates are small.
-We therefore get back to the setting we discussed in the previous paragraph; we confirm this intuition in Section~\ref{sec:realistic}.
-In regimes in which this approximation does not hold, studying signal propagation requires a much more sophisticated anaylsis than the one we have done here \citep{chen_dynamical_2018}.
+Empirically, we find that GRUs lie in this regime at initialization, cf. Section~\ref{subsec:app_diagonality}, so that our theory accurately captures signal propagation in GRUs.
+We additionally confirm that signal propagation is well behaved in gated RNNs in Section~\ref{sec:realistic}.
+In regimes in which this approximation does not hold, studying signal propagation requires a much more sophisticated analysis than the one we have done here \citep{chen_dynamical_2018}.